Tide conditions for Santa Cruz surf spots

 38th Avenue (Santa Cruz)

-IntermediateSometimes called the Hook's little sister, 38th Avenue is a user-friendly right reef that handles south and west swells.
+Intermediate38th Avenue, also called Jack's by some surf reports and locals, is a user-friendly right reef that handles south and west swells.
 It offers long rides at lower tide and is popular with longboarders and groms.

 Mitchell's Cove